S-R-Rafin/CSE-475/README.md

 If this dataset is used in research, please cite it as follows:

 Arsenicosis Skin Image Dataset, Chapainawabganj, Bangladesh.
 Collected from rural subjects using mobile photography.
-(Year of Collection: XXXX)
+(Year of Collection: 2023)

 A formal citation will be added once the dataset is officially published.